isabella232/bas-style-kit/CHANAGELOG.md

 * [Infrastructure] IAM users split into staging and production roles with in-line policies, managed by Terraform
 * [Infrastructure] Adopting Semaphore's S3 deployment strategy, removing need to store AWS credentials in this project
 * [Infrastructure] Upgrading to NodeJS 4.2, as required by NPM modules - rebuild development environments to use

+### Removed - BREAKING!

+* [Style] Compiled CSS is no longer included in this project - download from the BAS CDN if this is needed
+* [Documentation] Style Kit documentation is now maintained in an external project

 ### Added